 When warning signs of Alzheimer's dementia appear, it's important that you get a prompt and accurate diagnosis.

-To diagnose Alzheimer's dementia, your primary doctor, a doctor trained in brain conditions (neurologist) or a doctor trained to treat older adults (geriatrician) will review your medical history, medication history and your symptoms.
-Your doctor will also conduct several tests.
+To diagnose Alzheimer's dementia, your primary doctor, a doctor trained in brain conditions (neurologist) or a doctor trained to treat older adults (geriatrician) will review your symptoms, medical history, medication history and interview someone who knows you well such as a close friend or family member.
+Your doctor will also perform a physical examination and conduct several tests.